neondatabase/website/content/docs/guides/protected-branches.md

 This option removes IP restrictions from _all branches_ in your Neon project and applies them to protected branches only.

-After you've selected the protectd branches option, click **Save changes** to apply the new configuration.
+After you've selected the protected branches option, click **Save changes** to apply the new configuration.

 ## Set a branch as protected